-The fundamental advantages of spatial PGGs were presented on small networks of sizes $N\leq 8$, but we are also interested in the robustness of these advantages in large real-world systems.
-Here, we utilize four empirical network datasets and calculate the critical synergy factors for cooperation success on these real network structures (Fig.~\ref{fig_empirical}).
-The results are presented across various model details, including three update rules (PC, DB, and BD) and two payoff calculations (averaged (ave) and accumulated (accu)).
+The fundamental advantages of PGGs were presented on small networks of sizes $N\leq 8$, but we are also interested in the robustness of these advantages in large real-world systems.
+Here, we analyze four empirical networks and calculate the critical synergy factors for the success of cooperation on each of them (Fig.~\ref{fig_empirical}).
+The results are presented across various model details, including three update rules (PC, DB, and BD) and two payoff calculations (average (ave) and accumulated (accu)).